Key Takeaways

 Knowledge Organization

-- Collections — group notebooks into folders
+- Collections — group notebooks into named folders by project, client, or topic

 - Color-coded tags — apply labels like